natevw/putdoc/README.md

 }
 ```

-This would probably be more useful with a document that had attachments, although note that updoc does not handle large attachments well.
+This would probably be more useful with a document that had attachments, although note that putdoc does not handle large attachments well.

 ## See also